-From November 2004, the Japanese Journal of Public Health has published English as well as Japanese articles.
-Those who intend to publish an English article should please follow the instructions below.
-Every manuscript will be examined by members of the Editorial Board and external reviewers to determine whether it should be published in the Journal.
+Every manuscript will be examined by members of the editorial board and external reviewers to determine whether it should be published in the journal.
 Based on the reviews, some revisions may be required.
-Final decisions will be made by the Editorial Board.
+Final decisions will be made by the editorial board.
 Rejected manuscripts and illustrations will not be returned, unless otherwise requested.

-Types of contribution
+Types of contributions

-- 1. Sounding Board: This covers suggestions, proposals, or opinions regarding public health policy, legislation, practice, and research.
-Articles may be submitted or invited, and the text is limited to 2,500 words. - Review Article: Reviews and comments of articles on progress in any field of public health.
+- Sounding Board: This covers suggestions, proposals, or opinions regarding public health policy, legislation, practice, and research.
+Articles may be submitted or invited, and the text is limited to 2,500 words. - 2.
+Review Article: Reviews of and comments on articles on progress in any field of public health.
 Submitted or invited, the text is limited to 4,000 words, excluding tables, figures, and references.
 The total number of tables and figures should be no more than six.

 - 3. Original Article: Submitted paper to document results of original research.
 The material should not have been previously published elsewhere, except in a preliminary form.
 The text is limited to 3,500 words, excluding tables, figures, and references.
 The total number of tables and figures should be no more than six. - 4.
-Public Health Report: Reports of processes and important findings within public health practice.
+Public Health Report: Reports on processes and important findings within public health practice.
 The material should not have been previously published elsewhere, except in a preliminary form.
 The text is limited to 3,500 words, excluding tables, figures, and references.
 The total number of tables and figures should be no more than six. - 5.
-Information: Submitted paper which is very much informative and/or contains original data useful for public health.
+Information: Submitted paper which is very informative and/or contains original data useful for public health.
 The text is limited to 3,500 words, excluding tables, figures, and references.
-The total number of tables and figures should be no more than six. - Letter: Opinions on various topics from members of the Society are welcome.
-However, to be considered for publication, a manuscript should be pertinent, factual and concise.
+The total number of tables and figures should be no more than six. - Letter: Opinions on various topics from members of the society are welcome.
+However, to be considered for publication, a manuscript should be pertinent, factual, and concise.
 The text is limited to 600 words with no tables or figures.